splunk-soar-connectors/archer/README.md

 Type: **generic**
 Read only: **False**

 Assigns users and/or groups to an record.
-Users and groups must be specified via ID (Comma-separated values allowed)
+Users and groups must be specified via ID (Comma-separated values allowed).

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS